CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 169.
 When Reliance on an Assertion of Opinion Is Not justified](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-169-when-reliance-on-an-assertion-of-opinion-is-not-justified-1)

 >See above comments under Chapter 7 head.
-This sounds like there could be a _**potentially exacerbated risk of (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, in case of mis-calibrated interaction humans-AAS under an AALE process,**_ in particular if faulty oracles are involved that _**exacerbate (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, both ways- humans and AAS.**_ Relevance of the concept and _**sub-process of Reliance, and in particular (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, needs to be reviewed in AAS context under AALE process.**_
+This sounds like there could be a _**potentially exacerbated risk of (Detrimental) Reliance on an Assertions of Opinion That Is Not Justified, in case of mis-calibrated interaction humans-AAS under an AALE process,**_ in particular if faulty oracles are involved that _**exacerbate (Detrimental) Reliance on an Assertions of Opiniion That Is Not Justified, both ways- humans and AAS.**_ Relevance of the concept and _**sub-process of Reliance, and in particular (Detrimental) Reliance on an Assertions of Opinion That Is Not Justified, needs to be reviewed in AAS context under AALE process.**_

 ### [§ 174.
 When Duress by Physical Compulsion Prevents Formation of a Contract](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-174-when-duress-by-physical-compulsion-prevents-formation-of-a-contract-1)